-- 2.1 SCHEDULING REQUIREMENTS - 2.1.1 Refer to the UGC and Section 01 32 00 Project Planning and Scheduling for detailed scheduling requirements not identified in this Section. - 2.2 SHOP DRAWINGS AND SUBMITTALS - 2.2.1 Refer to the UGC for requirements not identified in this Section. - 2.2.2 Submittal Procedures: Contractor shall transmit each item using Owner's standard format.
+2.1 SCHEDULING REQUIREMENTS

+2.1.1 Refer to the UTUGCs and Section 01 32 00 - Project Planning and Scheduling for detailed scheduling requirements.

+2.2 SHOP DRAWINGS AND SUBMITTALS

+- 2.2.1 Refer to the UTUGCs for requirements not identified in this Section. - 2.2.2 Submittal Procedures: Contractor shall transmit each item using Owner's standard format.
 Contractor shall identify the project by Owner's assigned project number, Contractor, Subcontractor and supplier.
 Contractor shall identify pertinent drawing sheet and detail number and specification section number as appropriate.
-Contractor shall transmit submittals to Owner and Architect/Engineer as determined in the Pre-Construction Conference. - 2.2.3 The Contractor shall include a Material Safety Data Sheet (MSDS) for any and all materials incorporated into the Project.
-Attach one (1) copy of the MSDS to the submittal and keep one copy in a file of MSDS's for all materials at the Site.
+Contractor shall transmit submittals to Owner and A/E as determined in the Pre-Construction Conference. - 2.2.3 Contractor shall include a Safety Data Sheet (SDS) for any and all materials incorporated into the Project.
+Contractor shall ensure one (1) copy of the SDS attached to the submittal and one copy is kept in a file of SDS's for all materials at the Site.
 Contractor shall organize the file by the appropriate technical specification section. - 2.2.4 If Owner does not assign a submittal tracking number through Owner's internet-based project management system, Contractor shall assign a tracking number to each submittal following a format to be established at the Pre-Construction Conference.
 The same tracking number with a numerical or alphabetical suffix will be used to identify re-submittals. - 2.2.5 Submittal Product Data: Contractor shall collect and organize manufacturer's product data into a single submittal for each element of construction or system.
 Contractor shall include printed product data such as manufacturer's installation instructions, compliance with recognized trade association standards and testing agency standards, catalog data sheets, standard color charts, roughing-in diagrams and templates, standard wiring diagrams and performance curves.
 Where product data must be specially prepared because standard printed data is not suitable for use, Contractor shall submit as Shop Drawings.